engrit-illinois/Compare-AssignmentRevisions/README.md

 - `DeploymentContent`: Source #7 (direct apps) or #6 (TS apps).
 String representing the app's name (direct apps) or the TS name (TS apps).
 - `DeploymentCollection`: Source #7 (direct apps) or #6 (TS apps).
 String representing the collection to which the app or TS is deployed.
 - `ApplicationName`: Source #10.
 The friendly name of the app.
+- `AsConfigType`: Source #6.
+The "DesiredConfigType" as stored by the assignment (i.e. whether the associated deployment is meant to be an Install, or an Uninstall).
+- `AsConfigType`: Source #7.
+The "DesiredConfigType" as stored by the deployment object (i.e. whether the deployment is meant to be an Install, or an Uninstall).
 - `AsRev1`: Source #6.
 The revision of the app, as stored by the assignment.
 - `AsRev2`: Source #6.
 The revision is stored in the assignment in two places, so I'm capturing both.
 However I've never seen an instance where these two differ within the same assignment.
 - `DepRev`: Source #7.
 The revision of the app, as stored by the deployment object.